Do I Need an Attorney for a Personal Injury Case in Virginia?

 • Procedure and Local Court Rules: Every court in Virginia operates under its own set of local rules and procedural requirements.
 These can influence everything from how documents are filed to the pace of litigation.
 An attorney who regularly practices in Northern Virginia courts will understand the specific procedures in Fairfax and surrounding areas, allowing your case to move forward without unnecessary delays.

-• Settlement and Mediation: The approach to settlement negotiations and alternative dispute resolution like mediation can also vary.
+• Settlement and Mediation: The approach to settlement negotiations and alternative dispute resolution, like mediation, can also vary.
 Some jurisdictions might have more encouragement or requirements for mediation before a case goes to trial.

 • Jury Considerations: The way juries are selected and the general attitude of jurors can differ.
 This can influence strategies for trial, including how to present a case and what kind of arguments might be more persuasive.